libsdl-org/SDL/docs/README-migration.md

 The following symbols have been renamed:
 * SDL_INIT_GAMECONTROLLER => SDL_INIT_GAMEPAD

+The following symbols have been removed:
+* SDL_INIT_NOPARACHUTE

 ## SDL_joystick.h

 SDL_JoystickID has changed from Sint32 to Uint32, with an invalid ID being 0.